Jeremy Abbott: Early years

-2005–2008
+2005–08

-Abbott was given his first senior international assignment in the 2005–06 Olympic season, placing 18th at the 2005 Nebelhorn Trophy.
-Abbott, then, placed fifth at the very competitive Midwestern Sectionals, and just missed a chance to go on to Nationals and compete for an Olympic berth.
+Abbott was given his first senior international assignment in the 2005–06 Olympic season, placing eighteenth at the 2005 Nebelhorn Trophy.
+Abbott then placed fifth at the Midwestern Sectionals and missed a chance to go to the 2006 U.S. Championships and compete for an Olympic berth.
 Abbott later blamed his performance on his poor training habits, and said that he had become lazy after winning the junior national title; failing to make it out of sectionals gave him the motivation he needed.

 In the 2006–07 season, Abbott was given another international assignment, this time to the 2006 Finlandia Trophy, which he won.
-He won sectionals and advanced to Nationals, where he won the pewter medal, the highest placement for a first-timer in the senior men's event at nationals in twenty years.
+He won sectionals and advanced to the 2007 U.S. Championships, where he won the pewter medal, the highest placement for a first-timer in the senior men's event in twenty years.
 Abbott was named the first alternate to the World and Four Continents teams.
-When Johnny Weir withdrew from the 2007 Four Continents, Abbott was given the opportunity to compete at the event, which was held at his home rink, World Arena, Colorado Springs.
-He beat out U.S. silver medalist and training mate Ryan Bradley for the bronze medal.
+When Johnny Weir withdrew from the 2007 Four Continents Championships, Abbott was given the opportunity to compete at the event, which was held at his home rink, World Arena, Colorado Springs.
+He beat out his training mate Ryan Bradley to win the bronze medal.

-In the 2007–08 season, Abbott debuted on the Grand Prix circuit, placing 8th at the 2007 Skate Canada and 4th at the 2007 NHK Trophy.
+In the 2007–08 season, Abbott debuted on the Grand Prix circuit, placing eighth at the 2007 Skate Canada and fourth at the 2007 NHK Trophy.
 At the 2008 U.S. Championships, he again won the pewter medal.
-He placed 5th at the 2008 Four Continents.
-He was sent to the 2008 World Championships after Evan Lysacek withdrew with injury, and placed 11th.
+He placed fifth at the 2008 Four Continents Championships.
+He was sent to the 2008 World Championships after Evan Lysacek withdrew with injury, where he placed eleventh.

-2008–2009
+2008–09

 In the 2008–09 season, Abbott had a breakthrough season on the Grand Prix circuit.
 He won the 2008 Cup of China and placed fourth at the 2008 Cup of Russia to qualify for the 2008–09 Grand Prix Final.
 He won the Grand Prix Final, becoming the first American man to do so, and achieved the highest total free skate score for an American man at that time.
-At the 2009 U.S. Championships in Cleveland, Abbott won both the short program and the free skate to win the gold medal.
-At the 2009 World Championships, Abbot placed 10th in both the short and long programs and 11th overall.
+At the 2009 U.S. Championships, Abbott won both the short program and the free skate to win the gold medal.
+At the 2009 World Championships, Abbot placed tenth in both the short program and free skate, and finished eleventh overall.
 In the off-season, he performed at the Festa On Ice show in South Korea, his first ice show in a foreign country.

-In May 2009, Abbott changed coaches to Yuka Sato in Bloomfield Hills, Michigan.
+In May 2009, Abbott switched coaches to Yuka Sato in Bloomfield Hills, Michigan.